Using Puzzles, Blocks, and Other Manipulatives as Bible Learning Activities

 - Puzzles Students Can Make Themselves:

-- Puzzle Glue: Mod Podge - Gloss
+- Puzzle Glue: Mod Podge Gloss / Glue

 - if making own puzzles using pictures from the curriculum, magazines, photos, etc. cut into puzzle pieces to make sturdier by first gluing pieces to cardboard backing